KubaSzarpak/Studies/Semestr III/SKJ/Materials/Projekt programistyczny/DatabaseNode/Readme.txt

 Description of the individual elements of the DistributedDatabase:

 - DatabaseNode:
-    DatabaseNode class is Main class.
+    DatabaseNode class is the Main class.
 It recognizes information given in arguments of project to start the server.
 It uses "recognizeCommand()" method to assign the fields.
     After recognizing and assigning the fields, "main()" method can set up the server.

     DatabaseNode can be created with or without stored value.
-    If server need to be hooked to the web, then "connect()" method need to be called with destination address and destination port.
+    If server need to be hooked to the web, then "connect()" method need to be called with destination address and destination port values.
     Connecting server to the node replaces node's next node with server, and node's next node's previous node is set to this server.
-So this server is added between node and node's next node (Image_5.jpg, Image_6.jpg).
+So this server is added between node and node's next node "Image_5.jpg", "Image_6.jpg".
     Now server is set up.

-    * recognizeCommand(String[] commands):
+    * recognizeCommand(String[] commands):x
         This method recognizes and divides commands from "commands" array.
         At first, fields are set to error values like "" or -1.
         Then three patterns are created: